-5 things travellers need to know about the Delta COVID-19 variant
+5 things travelers need to know about the delta COVID-19 variant

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-The warning comes as the Delta variant strain of the coronavirus continues to spread worldwide.
-The Delta variant, first discovered in India, is quickly becoming the world’s dominant strain and has been traced to an outbreak of fully vaccinated adults in Israel, prompting that country to require people to wear masks again.
+But the warning comes as the delta variant strain of the coronavirus continues to spread worldwide.
+The delta variant, first discovered in India, is quickly becoming the world’s dominant strain and has been traced to an outbreak of fully vaccinated adults in Israel, prompting that country to require people to wear masks again.

 This interview has been edited for clarity.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

 Dr. Jenny Yu: People should weigh these factors while traveling for the summer: vaccination status, health risks and local regulations.
 If you are vaccinated and continue to wear a mask, the risk of contracting the virus remains fairly low.